gordonguthrie/pometo/docs/_work_in_progress/parser_notes.md

 A ← + - H ÷ + -
 A 10
 ----------^
-SYNTAX ERROR (Missing right argument:Cannot have a scalar or array as the LHS of a train with an odd number of functions (ie an atop)) on line 2 at character 11
+SYNTAX ERROR [Missing right argument: Cannot have a scalar or array as the LHS of a train with an odd number of functions (ie an atop) ] on line 2 at character 11
 ```